 It can happen to the best of us.
 Maybe the cream was too hot or the chocolate ratio was off, or maybe you stirred too vigorously or too much...
 Sometimes ganache splits.
 When this happens, add a little bit of cold cream (maybe half a teaspoon at a time) and stir again until it becomes glossy.
 This will help pull the cocoa solids back into the liquid phase and re-emulsify the mixture.

 You can store chocolate truffles in an airtight container at room temperature for 2-3 days, or keep them in the fridge to last even longer.
-Note that if you choose to keep them longer, it is best not to coat them until you intend to serve them since the moisture of the cream will migrate to the surface and dissolve some of the sugar sprinkle coating.
+If you live in a hot and humid environment, store it in the fridge and only remove truffles you choose to eat or serve (do not bring the container in and out of the fridge for long periods of time).
+Note that if you choose to keep them longer, it is best not to coat them in sugar or sprinkles until you intend to serve them since the moisture of the cream will migrate to the surface and dissolve some of the sugar sprinkle coating.

 HOW TO DIP CHOCOLATE TRUFFLES